 A minimum of two strong adults are required to set up the WATCH Dog.
-The WATCH Dog is very heavy, and care should be taken to prevent injury.
+The WATCH Dog is very heavy and care should be taken to prevent injury.

-- 1. With the crate lid facing up, unscrew the wood screws securing the lid.
-Re move the lid and remove the foam packing material beneath the bottom of the WATCH Dog that is placed between the casters. - 2.
-Set the crate up so that the casters on the WATCH Dog are toward the floor. - 3.
-While one person holds the crate, the other person should gently roll the WATCH Dog out of the crate.
+- With the crate lid facing up, unscrew the wood screws securing the lid.
+Remove the lid.
+Remove the foam packing material that is positioned between the casters (on the bottom of the WATCH Dog).
+The WATCH Dog will not roll out of the crate with this packing material in place. - 2.
+Rotate the crate so that the WATCH Dog is upright. - 3.
+While one person holds the crate, another person should gently roll the WATCH Dog out of the crate.
 Be careful not to scratch the sides of the painted enclosure. - 4.
 Move the WATCH Dog into the desired location.
 It is recommended that you leave the casters attached to the bottom of the WATCH Dog during the positioning process.

 Note: Be careful not to touch the driver element when you are moving your WATCH Dog!
-5-1